 A virtual assistant is really just anyone that can help with tasks from a remote location.
-This means you will offer clients services on a day to day basis, as a contractor or as a self-employed.
+This means you will offer clients services on a day-to-day basis, as a contractor or self-employed.
 This could include, but it’s not limited to email management, content creation, bookkeeping, graphic design, social media, and more!

 Every VA offers different services.
 Just think about what you are good at and make sure you personalize your offer based on your skills.

 The best thing you can do, especially when you are starting out, is to specialize in a niche and offer your service to a type of business.

 By becoming an expert in your niche, you will also get paid more per job in the long run.